osrf/TSC-RMW-Reports/README.md

 #### 2.1.5.2 Impact on Publish Behavior

 In a situation where the bandwidth required for publishing exceeds the available bandwidth you can observe a difference in publish blocking behavior.
-We emulate this situation by using mininet to limit the bandwidth artificially.
+We emulate this situation by using Mininet to limit the bandwidth artificially.

 To illustrate this difference in behavior consider this experiment case: